ombori/grid-docs/general/upcoming/README.md

 - Better analytics dashboards
 - Gridapp analytics schema
 - Estimated release date: January 2023

+### Settings overriding
+- A smarter installations configuration where you will have a global installation settings for an application, and a posibility to override specific settings on location or device level.
+- Estimated release date: February 2023

 ### Mass software update
 - Ability to mass update devices' screen and agent modules